 To me that flag has meant at home, meant law, a glorious citizenship, a sure protection in many lands, among civilized and uncivilized.
 Never was my feeling foreign to it, or its shadow cold to me.
 But the Prime Minister of England has tried to tear out of it the Union, and all of us who both love it and were born in Ireland will have to say: When I look up at that old flag, I feel as I never expected to feel under my own flag.
 It protects me here, but not my kith and kin over the Channel; between it and them the English people has hoisted the banner of Mr. Parnell.
-Ay, and even me it protects askance, as a foreigner; for Queen, Lords, and Commons have turned the Prime Minister's Words into deeds.
-My friend, Mr. Subramanyam, the Brahman barrister, from Madras, told me that when he landed at Marseilles foreigners were compelled to shew their many that their passports.
-He said: "I am English," and that Word passed him at once.
-Statesmen who can make a Hind. a Hindu gentleman say, I am English, are made to build up Empires; statesmen who can make a man with English are; statesmen who can make a man with English, Irish and Scotch blood in him say, I am a foreigner, are made to break Empires down.
-But, will the national the nation brand us as foreigners, and force us into subinger:

-Subinger: subjugation to men whose real king is a foreign priest, and whose funds are, for the moment, drawn from a foreign country?
+Ay, and even me it protects askance, as a foreigner; for Queen, Lords, and Commons have turned the Prime Minister's words into deeds.
+My friend, Mr. Subramanyam, the Brahman barrister, from Madras, told me that when he landed at Marseilles foreigners were compelled to shew their passports.
+He said: "I am English," and that word passed him at once.
+Statesmen who can make a Hindu gentleman say, I am English, are made to build up Empires; statesmen who can make a man with English, Irish and Scotch blood in him say, I am a foreigner, are made to break Empires down.
+But, will the nation brand us as foreigners, and force us into subjugation to men whose real king is a foreign priest, and whose funds are, for the moment, drawn from a foreign country?
 No, no; surely the nation will say to Parliament, Spare that flag; let us not untie a Union under which both parties have thriven, even if one has been discontent.
 Repair breaches, redress grievances, extend absolutely equal local immunities, do justly, love mercy; but walk together, and never part.